 This is an introductory course to human history around the globe from the origins of humankind to approximately the year 1500 AD.
 Throughout the semester, students will become familiar with the development of, and interactions between, peoples, states, civilizations, and empires.
-Among the topics we will examine are the rise of cities, the evolution of technology and navigation, the development of means of communication, the importance of agriculture, the rise and fall of empires, the evolving conduct of warfare, the emergence of intellectual thought and local and world religions.

-HIS201 THE REFORMATION
+HIS203 THE REFORMATION

 This course examines the sixteenth century transformation of late medieval Christianity that historians call the Reformation.
 Made up of dozens of separate Protestant and Catholic reformations, these changes significantly altered most Europeans' religious experience.
-The will explain the background and underlying causes of these reformations had in common-Protestant as well as Catholic-and why they ultimately sought to remake their own society as a Kingdom of Christ on earth.
+The will explain the background and underlying causes of these reformations had in common---Protestant as well as Catholic-and why they ultimately sought to remake their own society as a Kingdom of Christ on earth.
 The various religious wars and political rivalries of the sixteenth and early seventeenth century will also be stressed.